daiearth22/test/engineering/infrastructure/index.html.md

 An operational environment is a complex and interconnected mesh of components working in unison to deliver a set of services.
 Rather than organize the team along siloed functional groups, our team is aligned with the environment's **lifecycle**, taking into account the two variables that drive change into the environment: time and space.
-Events and actions take place in the environment in a time scale (between essentially _now_ and _soon_/index.html.md) and their effect on people resources is higher the closer said resources are to the environment.
+Events and actions take place in the environment in a time scale (between essentially _now_ and _soon_) and their effect on people resources is higher the closer said resources are to the environment.

 ### Structure